src-bin/substrate-docs/mgmt/allowing-third-parties-to-access-your-aws-organization.md

 ## Special-purpose IAM role that can assume roles

 More advanced integrations with AWS, ones that are aware of AWS Organizations, may be able to use `sts:AssumeRole` to move around your organization automatically.
 Take advantage of this by creating two roles.
 The first one should be created as in the previous section, specifying `-admin` as the lone account selection flag.
 The second role should trust the first role.
-Once again create an assume-role policy like this and commit it someplace in your Substrate repository, replacing the placeholders with your admin account number and the first role's name:
+Once again create an assume-role policy like this and commit it someplace in your Substrate repository, replacing the placeholders with your Substrate account number and the first role's name:

 ```json
 {